PokemonGoMap/RocketMap/docs/first-run/multi-account.md

 # Configuring Accounts

-RocketMap needs at least the same number of accounts as workers, some spares (5-10%) are nice as accounts can be put to sleep if some error occurs.
+RocketMap needs at least the same number of accounts as workers.
+Having some spare (5% to 10%) is useful because accounts can be put on pause if an error occurs while scanning.
 By default accounts work 24/7 if you want to configure some kind of working schedule using --account-search-interval then take that into account when adding the required number of accounts.